Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Implicit Under-Parameterization in Deep Q-Learning

-It is well-known that distributional shift between the offline dataset and the learned policy is a major reason for instability of standard RL algorithms in the offline regime~\citep{fujimoto19a,kumar19bear}.
-To control for this potential confounding factor, we also study CQL~\citep{kumar2020conservative}, a recently-proposed offline RL method designed to handle distribution mismatch by training the Q-function with an additional regularizer that encourages low Q-values at unseen actions.
-We find a similar degradation in effective rank and performance for CQL~(\Figref{fig:offline_problem_cql_app}), implying that implicit under-parameterization still appears when methods that correct for distribution shift are employed.
-The reason is that such methods still operate in the regime where multiple gradient steps are performed on a given unit of experience and so implicit under-parameterization can appear.
-We provide evidence for implicit under-parameterization in more Atari and Gym environments in Appendix~\ref{more_evidence_offline}.
+To prevent confounding effects from the distribution mismatch between the learned policy and the offline dataset, which often affects the performance of Q-learning methods, we also study CQL~\citep{kumar2020conservative}, an offline RL algorithm designed to handle distribution mismatch.
+We find a similar degradation in effective rank and performance for CQL~(\Figref{fig:offline_problem_cql_app}), implying that under-parameterization does not stem from distribution mismatch and arises even when the resulting policy is within the behavior distribution (though the policy may not be exactly pick actions observed in the dataset).
+We provide more evidence in Atari and Gym domains in Appendix~\ref{more_evidence_offline}.